 Read about an ABM student’s recent experience of a study abroad program in the Czech Republic: https://blog.studyabroad.wisc.edu/archives/23845

-Each year students must complete the General Application in WiSH in order to be matched to any open Departmental, School/College, and University scholarship applications.
+CALS students receive more than $1.25 million in scholarships annually.
+AAE awards an average of $60,000 in scholarships per year to students in the department!
+Students must complete the General Application in WiSH every academic year in order to be matched to any open Departmental, School/College, and University scholarship opportunities.
 The CALS scholarship application window is usually November to February for the following academic year awarding.
 Work on your apps during the winter break!

 - Eligible current AAE/ABM students should apply to the Renk Scholarship.
 See past scholarship recipients’ profiles here (2024-25) and here (2023-24).